GuenterQuast/picoDAQ/README.md

   Graphical displays are implemented with *matplotlib*.

-  Code was tested with PicoScope device classes PS2000a, PS3000a and PS4000 under Ubuntu and openSUSE Leap.
+  Code was tested with PicoScope device classes PS2000, PS2000a,
+  PS3000a and PS4000 under Ubuntu, openSUSE Leap and on RaspberryPi

-implemented **Functions**:
+## List of implemented **Functions**:

    class *picoConfig*:

    - set up PicoScope channel ranges and trigger
    - set up the internal signal generator
    - PicoScope configuration read from *json* file
    - data acquisition of raw data from device

   class *BufferMan*:

    - acquire data (implemented as background thread)
    - manage event data buffer and distribute to consumers

       *obligatory* consumers: data acquisition pauses until consumer done